xaya/xid/doc/rpc.md

 as a string (which may be `""`).
 All `GLOBAL`n and `ADDR`n signer addresses are XAYA addresses encoded as strings.

+The `addresses` field holds crypto addresses that the user has associated for other coins and tokens.
+Each `CRYPTO`n is a string that identifies the coin/token (e.g. `btc`), with the `CRYPTOADDR`n being the corresponding address also as a string.
+The individual keys and formats for addresses are not defined (or interpreted) further by XID itself.

 ### <a id="json-full">Full Game State</a>